The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 You perform the hack squat on a sled that allows you to squat on a 45-degree angle.

-While there still is some slight spinal loading with this movement, it’s significantly less than a back squat or front squat.
+While this movement still has some slight spinal loading, it's significantly less than a back squat or front squat.
 Therefore, the hack squat places greater emphasis on the legs than back.

 How To Do It